-The passage of the Public Employment (Consequential and Transitional) Amendment Bill 1999 subsequently provided for a decentralised wage fixing system for the Australian Public Service, allowing APS employers to negotiate individual employment conditions with employees.
+The passage of the Public Employment (Consequential and Transitional) Amendment Bill 1999 provided for a decentralised wage fixing system for the Australian Public Service, allowing APS employers to negotiate individual employment conditions with employees.

 However, remuneration (including some entitlements such as travel, annual leave and compensation for loss of office) for public office holders was still fixed by the central body, the Remuneration Tribunal.
-In moving to a decentralised remuneration system for some of these office holders, the Government saw the PEO designation as a suitable vehicle to effect the necessary reform measures, with some amendments to strengthen the existing legislative framework.
+In moving to a decentralised remuneration system for some of these office holders, the Government saw the PEO designation as a suitable vehicle to effect the necessary reforms, with some amendments to strengthen the existing legislative framework.

-The Act defines a 'principal executive office' to include certain named offices (the original GBEs) and 'any other office or appointment declared by the Minister'…' (Section 3).
+The Act defines a 'principal executive office' to include certain named offices (the original GBEs) and 'any other office or appointment declared by the Minister'…' (section 3).

 Role of the Tribunal

-- To determine, and maintain, a classification structure for PEOs, the terms and conditions, and any other matter significantly related to the classification structure (Sections 5(2A) and 7(3D));
+- to determine, and maintain, a classification structure for PEOs, the terms and conditions, and any other matter significantly related to the classification structure (sections 5(2A) and 7(3D))

-- To provide advice to the Minister with responsibility for the Remuneration Tribunal Act (Section 3A(6)) about:
+- to provide advice to the Minister with responsibility for the Remuneration Tribunal Act (section 3A(6)) about:

-- whether an office is suitable to be a PEO;
+- whether an office is suitable to be a PEO

-- the Total Remuneration for the PEO;
+- the Total Remuneration (TR) for the PEO; and

-- the appropriate classification Band; and
+- the appropriate classification Band

-- to make recommendations on any matters relating to PEOs (Section 7(3E)).
+- to make recommendations on any matters relating to PEOs (section 7(3E)).

-Under Sections 3A, 3B and 3C of the Act the Minister may, after taking account of the Tribunal's advice, make the following declarations which will be published in the Commonwealth of Australia Gazette:
+Under sections 3A, 3B and 3C of the Act the Minister may, after taking account of the Tribunal's advice, make the following declarations which will be published in the Commonwealth of Australia Gazette:

-- an office is to be a PEO;
+- an office is to be a PEO

 - a specified person, authority or body is to be the employing body.

-Role of the Employing Body
+Role of the employing body

-Some provisions applying to leave are set out in the PEO Determination.
+Some provisions applying to leave are set out in the PEO determination.

-Early Loss of Office
+Early loss of office